kexiZeroing/FE-Learning-notes/knowledge/algorithm/sorting/shuffle.md

 A sorting algorithm requires a certain number `c` of comparisons, e.g. `c = n(n-1)/2` for bubble sort.
 The random comparison function makes the outcome of each comparison equally likely, and there are `2^c` equally probable results.
 Now, each result has to correspond to one of the `n!` permutations of the array's entries, which makes an even distribution impossible in the general case.

-According to the ECMA spec, if `comparefn` is not a consistent comparison function for the elements of this array (e.g. you first claim A < B and B < C, but then C < A), the sort order is implementation-defined.
-Depending on the exact search algorithm used, it may just do a few exchanges operations and then prematurely stop.
+According to the ECMA spec, if `comparefn` is not a consistent comparison function for the elements of this array (e.g. you first claim A < B and B < C, but then C < A), the sort order is implementation-defined (can do anything or nothing, unpredictably).
+Depending on the exact algorithm used, it may just do a few exchanges operations and then prematurely stop.
 Or it could be worse and lead to an infinite loop.

 Furthermore, sorting is an `O(N log N)` operation where the Fisher-Yates algorithm is `O(N)`.